secretfader/www/README.md

 files.
 If your build system doesn't yet support the `git lfs` command, please install it before continuing.

+## Tools in Use

+Each generation of this site brings new tools and best practices.
+Provided here is a list of technologies currently in use, and their roles.

+- **Hugo** provides the framework for building out reliable static HTML pages from Go templates
+- **npm** keeps JavaScript packages up-to-date
+- **Stimulus** decorates static HTML to provide an interactive user experience
+- **Sass** makes everything look pretty

 ## License

 (C) Copyright 2001-2020 Nicholas Young.
 All rights reserved.